NovaSector/NovaSector/modular_nova/modules/admin_tech/readme.md

-check traits list from protean mage cloak you made on the syndiehomepod investigate robotact pda app functionality investigate lifeline pda app functionality
+check traits list from protean mage cloak you made on the syndiehomepod investigate robotact pda app functionality investigate lifeline pda app functionality update the syndie infiltration module, dont subtype, make a new bespoke one for admins that explains exactly what players are looking at and how they should react. currently techs are not inspectable, and this cannot be disabled w/o powering down their modsuit. this needs to be changed into a toggleable modules, and with information on the inspect blocking updated. what staff have equipped in these outfits should be irrelevant to players. the inspect check should also have a check for admin perms, so staff can bypass regardless. this should really be updated on the central module, as currently even staff are inspect blocked. big oversight.
+Check if Adminned general proc for items example:
+/obj/item/firing_pin/admin/pin_auth(mob/living/user)
+if(check_rights_for(user.client, R_ADMIN))
+return TRUE
+return FALSE